-*- coding: utf-8 -*-

 from luigi.target import Target

-from luigi.task import Task, flatten, getpaths, Config
+from luigi.task import Task, Config, DynamicRequirements

 from luigi.task_register import TaskClassException